Elections in 2020

 - General Election, November 3

-Election Judges needed.
+Election Judges.
 Elections cannot be held without the invaluable contributions of our local election judges.
-Please consider serving your community as an election judge this year.
-All hours, both training and work, are paid and meals are provided.
-Complete an Election Judge Application - 2020 and email it to the City Clerk as soon as possible.
+If you are interested in helping, please complete an Election Judge Application - 2020 and email it to the City Clerk as soon as possible.

 YOUR ELECTION PORTAL

 Run by the Office of the Secretary of State, MNVotes.org serves as a voter information portal and provides information on how and where to vote in any upcoming election.
 You may register to vote, sign up online to vote by mail and check on your voter registration or ballot status.
 It is also where to update voter registration information such as address or name changes.
 Everything related to voting in Minnesota can be done through MNVotes.org.

 REGISTERING TO VOTE